 However, if you have GERD (gastroesophageal reflux) having matcha or coffee might trigger your symptoms because of their caffeine content.

 It’s been suggested that caffeine may relax LES (lower esophageal sphincter) and cause unpleasant reflux symptoms.

-Still, matcha does usually contain less caffeine than a cup of brewed coffee, so it may be considered as a better alternative.
+Still, matcha does usually contain less caffeine than a cup of brewed coffee, so it may be considered a better alternative.